 - 1 cup frozen sweet corn

-- 8 gluten free corn tortillas, chopped into squares
+- 8 gluten free corn tortillas, cut into squares

-- Optional toppings: chopped red onion, chopped green onion, chopped cilantro, chopped fresh tomato, diced avocado, shredded lettuce, sour cream, salsa, guacamole
+- Toppings: chopped red onion, chopped green onion, chopped cilantro, chopped fresh tomato, diced avocado, shredded lettuce, sour cream, salsa, guacamole

-- 2 Tablespoons gluten free all purpose flour (I like Bob’s Red Mill Gluten Free 1 to 1 Baking Flour)
+- 2 Tablespoons gluten free baking flour blend WITH binder, I like Bob’s Red Mill Gluten Free 1 to 1 Baking Flour

 - 1/2 teaspoon salt